mautic/user-documentation/docs/contacts/manage_contacts.rst

 Tracking pixel
 **************

-It is recommended to use the tracking script with CORS properly configured instead of the tracking pixel.
-If that is not possible for whatever reason, the tracking pixel can be used.
+It's recommended to use the tracking script with CORS properly configured instead of the tracking pixel.
+If that's not possible for whatever reason, the tracking pixel can be used.
 The tracking pixel uses third party cookies for tracking.

 ``http://example.com/mtracking.gif``

-Tracking Pixel Query
+Tracking pixel query
 ********************

-To get the most out of the tracking pixel, it is recommended that you pass information of the web request through the image URL.
+To get the most out of the tracking pixel, it's recommended that you pass information of the web request through the image URL.

 Page information
 ----------------